-Trump on Covid-19: 'I hope to God that it's the right decision'
+Donald Trump on Covid-19: 'I hope to God that it's the right decision'

 The US became the first country to record more than 2000 deaths from coronavirus in a single day - and Donald Trump now says he faces the biggest decision of his life.

-Total fatalities in the US approached 19,000 people after 2108 deaths were recorded in 24 hours.
+The New York Times reports the latest death toll is 20,110 - with as many as 2000 people now dying each day.

 According to forecast models, the US is expected to experience its worst single day of deaths on Easter Sunday.
-It is likely to push the toll above that of Italy, which stood at 19,468 after 619 deaths were recorded yesterday.
+The toll has eclipsed that of Italy, which stood at 19,468 after 619 deaths were recorded in a day.

-The total number of confirmed cases around the world passed 500,000.
+The total number of confirmed cases around the world passed 1.7 million, with more than 500,000 in the US.

 Mitigation measures, including stay-at-home orders in 42 states, have led to warnings that the US could face its worst economic crisis since the 1930s, with more than 15 million jobs lost in three weeks.